adil660/tradeling/README.md

 # tradeling
-How to Exexute the Test:
+How to Execute the Test: